 All of this would have to happen exactly.

 This unique scenario is not completely outside the realm of universal possibility, but it’s safe to say that it would be highly unlikely to catch HSV from a toilet.
 While public restrooms may not be among the most hygienic of places you’ll ever encounter, the idea that you might accidentally contract HSV-2 is a myth.
-The risk of catching herpes by way of a toilet seat, sharing drinks or anything other than skin-to-skin contact isn’t worth the worry.
+The risk of catching herpes by way of a toilet seat or anything other than skin-to-skin contact isn’t worth the worry.

 Now that we’ve busted the toilet seat myth, if you’d like to learn more about HSV or how to maintain your sexual health with routine STD testing, check out our variety of discrete testing options or reach out to our care counselors today.